Updated January 3, 2020

 Get there early and get a spot on the biggest and best rides first before the queues fill up.
 Bring cash because you won’t be able to pay on with a Visa card (like in the majority of places in China).

-You really can have so many different types of experiences in Beijing.
+You really can have so many different types of experiences since there’s so many things to do in Beijing.
 It’s a city that can cater to all budgets, cultural understanding, and time limits.
+Beijing points of interest abound!
 Book your trip now and enjoy the delights that China’s awesome capital has to offer!

 Jade and Kev have been travelling around the world together since 2015.
 They plan to work and live in as many different countries as they can in order to fund their adventure lifestyle!
 Visit them at Two Tall Travellers.